-Please join us on Monday, November 10, 2014 for the third annual Jean B. Carlson Memorial Lectureship.
-The College of Education will host Dr. Angela Valenzuela, professor of Educational Policy and Planning at the University of Texas at Austin, who will discuss educational equity and the policy imperative.
-The lecture will be held in Alumni Hall from 4:15 to 7:00 p.m. and is free to the public.
+Please join us on Tuesday, November 3, 2015 for the fourth annual Dr. Jean B. Carlson Memorial Lectureship.
+The College of Education will host Dr. Kevin Kumashiro, who will discuss the topic of school reform.
+The lecture will be held in Alumni Hall, from 4:15 to 7:00 p.m.
+The lecture is free and open to the public.

 Mr. Oliver Stone & Dr. Peter Kuznick (2013)